Farfie/Pomf/README.md

 # Pomf
-This release is confirmed to work on Nginx, Php 7.0.4, and MariaDB.
+This release is confirmed to work on Nginx 1.9.14, Php 7.0.5, and MariaDB 10.1.13.
 Should also work with Apache 2.4 and any other PDO-compatible database.

 # Install
 For the purposes of this guide, we won't cover setting up Nginx, PHP, MariaDB,